 Marlowe had such a fun time making these that she asked if I would do them with her class.
-I had SUCH a blast creating these spiders with all her school friends– and since there aren’t too many components to assemble the time didn’t descend in to chaos like I had feared.
+I had SUCH a blast creating these spiders with all her school friends – and since there aren’t too many components to assemble the time didn’t descend into chaos as I had feared.
 This would also be a great activity for a playdate!

 - Mini Pumpkins (You can also use bigger ones!)